Why Your Law Firm's Marketing, Operations, and Business Development Must Talk to Each Other

 A confession from my days as an in-house marketing director at a mid-sized litigation firm: Our marketing department created beautiful campaigns that our operations team couldn't support.
 Our intake staff did not have lead data to select from and I never knew – it had been this way for well over a decade.
 No one ever complained!
 And our attorneys built referral relationships that nobody tracked.
 Result?
 No, and I mean no, ROI could be determined.
 It was opinion, not fact that was leading marketing and business development decisions.

-Why Integrating These 3 Silos Is Essential to Your Business
+Why Integrating These 3 Silos Is Essential to Your Legal Practice

 We were running three separate businesses under one roof.
 And we were leaving money on the table every single day.